Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 With immigration lawyers across North America, the Dickinson Wright team offers deep experience in this area.
 We have been successfully securing O and P visas for many years, and we understand what is needed for an application to have the best chance of success.
 Our lawyers work with foreign athletes to best position their “extraordinary abilities” to meet the specific and rigorous requirements for approval.
 We also continue our relationships with clients and sponsors after they are admitted, helping them to maintain continuous legal immigration status.

 • Advising foreign national athletes and teams on the requirements, classifications, and process for obtaining O and P visas.

 • Advising visa holders on maintaining legal status once admitted.

-As well, we have considerable experience in how to best present the qualifications of athletes, coaches and individuals associated with teams so as to satisfy the authorities that they meet the standards required for the issue of “significant benefit” work permits, issued to those who create or maintain significant cultural, social, or economic benefits or opportunities for Canadians.
+We also have considerable experience in how to best present the qualifications of athletes, coaches, and individuals associated with teams to satisfy the authorities that they meet the standards required for the issue of “significant benefit” work permits, issued to those who create or maintain significant cultural, social, or economic benefits or opportunities for Canadians.
 We will help ensure that no details are left out of any such applications.

-Sometime, complications can arise in particular cases.
+Sometimes, complications can arise in particular cases.
 A person may be inadmissible to Canada due to a past criminal conviction – even convictions that would be considered minor in the person’s home jurisdiction may result in a bar from entry into Canada.
-In such situations, we can apply our wealth of experience to advise clients on how to overcome inadmissibility, and that advice will often make the difference between smooth entry on the one hand, and being turned away from Canada at a crucial time on the other.
+In such situations, we can apply our wealth of experience to advise clients on how to overcome inadmissibility, and that advice will often make the difference between a smooth entry and being turned away from Canada at a crucial time.